-11 Microwave Hacks That Actually Make Cooking Easier
+11 Microwave Hacks That Make Cooking Faster and Easier

 Peel Garlic Easily

-Peeling garlic cloves can be tedious, but the microwave can make the process much easier.
-Heat a whole garlic bulb for about 10 to 15 seconds.
-The skins loosen from the cloves, allowing them to slide right off.
-This quick trick can save time when you’re cooking recipes that require several cloves.
+Peeling garlic cloves one by one can be frustrating, especially when recipes call for several cloves at once.
+To make the process easier, microwave a whole garlic bulb or individual cloves for about 10 to 15 seconds.
+The heat loosens the papery skin, allowing the cloves to slide out much more easily.
+This quick trick can save time and make meal prep less messy.

 Revive Stale Bread